Turkish Straits crisis

-The Turkish Straits crisis was a Cold War-era territorial conflict between the Soviet Union and Turkey.
+The Turkish Straits crisis was a Cold War–era territorial conflict between the Soviet Union and Turkey.
 Turkey had remained officially neutral throughout most of the Second World War.
-After the war ended, Turkey was pressured by the Soviet government to institute joint military control of passage through Turkish Straits, which connected the Black Sea to the Mediterranean.
+After the war ended, Turkey was pressured by the Soviet government to institute joint military control of passage through the Turkish Straits, which connected the Black Sea to the Mediterranean.
 When the Turkish government refused, tensions in the region rose, leading to a Soviet show of force and demands for territorial concessions along the Georgia–Turkey border.

 This intimidation campaign was intended to preempt American influence or naval presence in the Black Sea, as well as to weaken Turkey's government and pull it into the Soviet sphere of influence.
 The Straits crisis was a catalyst, along with the Greek Civil War, for the creation of the Truman Doctrine.
 At its climax, the dispute would motivate Turkey to turn to the United States for protection through NATO membership.

 Background

 Importance of the straits

-The two gateways between the Black Sea and Mediterranean, the Dardanelles and Bosphorus, were important as a trade route from the Black Sea into ports all over the world for Turkey and its other Black Sea neighbors: the USSR, the Romanian People's Republic, and the People's Republic of Bulgaria, which were militarily aligned with one another.
+The two sequential gateways between the Black Sea and Mediterranean, the Dardanelles and Bosporus, were important as a trade route from the Black Sea into ports all over the world for Turkey and its other Black Sea neighbors: the USSR, the Romanian People's Republic, and the People's Republic of Bulgaria, which were militarily aligned with one another.
 The straits also served as an important component of military strategy; whoever wielded control of traffic through the straits could use them as an exit or entry point for naval forces to navigate the Black Sea while preventing rival powers from doing so.

-Before the crisis, Russia had historically desired control of the Turkish straits, being one of the main reason for most of the later Russo-Turkish wars.
+Before the crisis, Russia—and then the Soviet Union—had historically desired control of the Turkish straits, as part of its striving for ice-free ports.
+The value of the Russian Black Sea ports was directly related to their access to the ocean, which entirely depended on passage through the Turkish Straits, the only waterway connecting the two.
+This was one of the main reasons for most of the Russo-Turkish wars.